TinyauthTinyauth

 Remote groups

-The Remote-Groups header contains the groups of the currently logged in user.
-They are retrieved from the groups claim in your OIDC server.
-They can be used to allow access to specific user groups configured by your OIDC server.
-For more information check the OIDC access controls guide.
+The Remote-Groups header contains the groups of the currently logged-in user, retrieved from the groups claim in the OIDC server.
+These can be used to allow access to specific user groups configured by the OIDC server.
+More details are available in the OIDC access controls guide.

 Custom headers

-And when you authenticate to your app through Tinyauth, your app will receive the my-header header.
+When authenticating through Tinyauth, the app will receive the my-header header.

 Traefik